 - Assembly Language

 The Assembly Language can be called Symbolic Language.
-In order to remember easily the program coding be implementing this language.
-In this language, different types of symbols will be used to design the program.
-But this assembly code is directly not understandable to the system so we require translators.
+To remember easily the program coding be implementing this language.
+Different types of symbols will be used in this language to design the program.
+However, this assembly code is not directly understandable to the system, so we require translators.

-As a programmer, if we know the programming language then it is not possible to interact with computers because the computer can understand binary code only.
+As a programmer, if we know the programming language, it is impossible to interact with computers because the computer can only understand binary code.

-In the above case, recommended to use a translator.
-As a programmer, if the instruction came in the programming language, the Translator will convert programming language code into binary format and according to every binary instruction, we will get an application or software.
+In the above case, it is recommended to use a translator.
+As a programmer, if the instruction comes in the programming language, the Translator will convert the programming language code into binary format.
+According to every binary instruction, we will get an application or software.

-In the next article, I am going to discuss What is a Translator and its need in Programming Languages.
-Here, in this article, I try to give you an overview of Program and Programming Languages and I hope you like this article.
+In the next article, I will discuss What is a Translator and its need in Programming Languages.
+Here, in this article, I try to give you an overview of Program and Programming Languages, and I hope you like this article.
 I would like to have your feedback.
-Please post your feedback, question, or comments about this article.
+Please post your feedback, questions, or comments about this article.